 - Building Energy Software Tools

-- Bibliography and Online Building Science Education Publications
+- Bibliography of Building Science Education Publications

 - US Government and other Resources Useful for Building Science Education.

 Below you will find examples of building science or building physics curricula for universities and 2-year colleges.
 Curricula include specific building science and building performance courses, and standard courses incorporating advances in building science and quality management.
 A “criteria for excellence in building science curricula” is being developed which will guide the selection of curricula included below.

 - University of Waterloo – The Building Engineering Group is a multidisciplinary research team that undertakes research, development, and demonstration for the building industry.
 The curricula adapt advances in building science particularly from the research of Building Science Corporation and other Building America teams.
 View a listing of current and past courses.

 - Massachusetts Institute of Technology - The MIT Building Technology Program is an interdisciplinary program jointly sponsored by the departments of: Architecture; Civil & Environmental Engineering; and Mechanical Engineering.
 Building Technology includes teaching and applications of the fundamentals of technology as well as research in technology for the next generation of buildings.
 Many courses pertinent to building science are featured on MITOPENCOURSEWARE for: Architecture, Civil & Environment Engineering, Mechanical Engineering; and Construction Management.